CopelandCodes/CopelandCodes/README.md

-Larry Copeland

-Hello, GitHub! 👋
+# Hello, GitHub! 👋

-I'm Larry, a student at Brigham Young University-Idaho interested in <Your Profession/Interests such as: computer science, data science, web development, machine learning, ...>.
+I'm Larry, a Brigham Young University-Idaho student pursuing a Software Development degree.
 Welcome to my GitHub profile!

 ## About Me

-- I'm currently learning ...
+- 🎓 I'm currently learning advanced concepts in software development, including web development, mobile apps, and backend systems.
-- My goals are to ...
+- 🎯 My goals are to build innovative software solutions, contribute to open-source projects, and grow as a developer.
-- Ask me about ...
+- 💬 Ask me about anything related to software development or algorithms, clean code, or frameworks.

 ## Technologies and Tools

-- Proficient in: <List of Programming Languages or Technologies>
-- Skills: <Any Other Skills or Tools You Want to Highlight>
+**Proficient in:**
+- JavaScript, Python, HTML/CSS, SQL
+- React, Node.js]

+**Skills:**
+- Problem-solving, team collaboration, and agile development practices
+- Software design and testing

 ## Let's Connect!

-- Here is my [LinkedIn](Your LinkedIn Profile Link) profile
-- Here is my [Twitter](Your Twitter Profile Link) profile
+- 🌐 www.linkedin.com/in/larry-copeland

 Feel free to explore my repositories, and don't hesitate to reach out.
 Happy coding! 🚀